After years of being overlooked as a tourist destination, holidays to Colombia are enjoying a revival.

 Colombian's have a zest for life, and the rhythms of salsa and merengue are never far away.

 Colombia's capital, Bogota, nestled high in the Andes, is the third largest city in South America.
 With its many universities and libraries the city has been dubbed the ‘Athens of South America’.

 Historic Cartagena on the Caribbean coast is without doubt the jewel in Colombia’s crown.
-In its old quarter many colonial mansions have been carefully restored and turned into attractive boutique hotels, sophisticated restaurants and wine bars.
-The city has a relaxed, cosmopolitan atmosphere, and in the balmy evenings Colombians and visitors alike stroll along the narrow streets, or take a ride in a horse-drawn carriage along the seafront.
+In its old quarter you’ll find many colourful colonial mansions have been carefully restored and turned into attractive boutique hotels, sophisticated restaurants and wine bars.
+After decades of producing world-famous coffee beans, visitors to the coffee region can both learn about coffee production and relax in magnificent haciendas overlooking the verdant green hills.

 Sue and Pete Morley travelled to Colombia with Rainbow Tours, and visited the country’s classic highlights on a two-week trip.